-Rechargeable batteries contain toxic metals that can be released into the environment when improperly disposed.
-The NYS Rechargeable Battery Law (Law), Article 27, Title 18 of the Environmental Conservation Law, was signed into law on December 10, 2010, and makes it illegal for any person to throw rechargeable batteries in the trash.
-The Law requires manufacturers of covered rechargeable batteries who sell in or into NYS to fund the collection and recycling of rechargeable batteries.
-Retailers that sell rechargeable batteries OR rechargeable battery containing products must accept used rechargeable batteries from NYS consumers.
+Rechargeable batteries contain toxic metals that can be released into the environment when disposed of improperly.
+The Extended Producer Responsibility for Rechargeable Batteries Law (Law), Article 27, Title 18 of the Environmental Conservation Law (ECL), was originally signed into law in 2010, and amended in 2025.
+Under the Law, it is illegal for any person to throw covered rechargeable batteries in the trash.
+Manufacturers of covered rechargeable batteries who sell in or into NYS are required to fund the collection and recycling of rechargeable batteries.
+Retailers that sell rechargeable batteries or rechargeable battery containing products must accept used rechargeable batteries from NYS consumers for recycling.

 Consumer Responsibilities